maptiler/mapbox-geostats/README.md

   --brief-attributes Override default values for brief attributes.
 Provided
                      value will be parsed as an array, split on commas.
                      Cannot be used with --force-all-attributes.
-  --force-all-attributes, -f Include values of brief-attributes.
+  --force-all-attributes, -f Include values of brief attributes.
 Cannot be
                              used with --brief-attributes.
   --ignore-translations Exclude name translations attributes (name_int,
                         name_de, name_en, name:*).
 Default: true.